We forget we’re all the same

 george-wallaceThe mark of a man is his ability to admit his errors.
 Former governor of Alabama, George Wallace, after trying his best to prevent integration, publicly apologized for his bigotry.
 Donald Trump, who has displayed at least the same level of bigotry, doesn’t even know he should.

-The photo you see is from the day Wallace stood in front of the doors of ...
+The photo you see is from the day Wallace stood in front of the doors of a classroom building at the University of ...

 Continue Reading →